openhab/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 Different families of LOGO! devices should work also, but was not tested now due to lack of hardware.
 Binding works nicely at least 100ms polling rate, if network connection is stable.

-#### Attention:
+## Pitfalls
-Changing of block parameter may kill your LOGO!, so that program flashing via LOGO!
+- Changing of block parameter while running the binding may kill your LOGO!, so that program flashing via LOGO!
 SoftComort will be required.
 Furthermore programs within LOGO!
 SoftComfort and LOGO! itself will differ, so that online simulation will not work anymore without program synchronisation.
+- Flashing the LOGO! while running the binding may crash the network interface of your LOGO!.
+Before flashing the LOGO! with LOGO!
+SoftComfort stop openHAB service.
+If network interface is crashed, no reader could be created for this device.
+See troubleshooting section below how to recover.

 ## Discovery